 In response to an open invitation from the Bioregional Learning Centre (BLC) on the Regenerate Devon platform a group of people are now meeting online for Coffee and Doughnuts, intrigued by the challenge of Planning, Making and Sharing a Doughnut for Devon.
 These online collective working sessions have been described as “amazingly collaborative”.

-Originally conceived as 6 sessions running from October 2020 to February 2021, the idea is simply to see how far we can get towards a first iteration of a Devon Doughnut.
+Originally conceived as 6 sessions in October 2020 the idea is simply to see how far we can get towards a first iteration of a Devon Doughnut.
 Having consolidated into the Devon Doughnut Collective, the group gave a thumbs up to the process and we are now in Series 3.
-We started with 4 Doughnut enthusiasts and now we’re up to over 90!
+We started with 4 Doughnut enthusiasts and now we’re up to over 140!

 Each session is loosely structured and facilitated by BLC, with local guests like Manda Brookman/Permanently Brilliant, convener of the very first Doughnut Hack in Cornwall in 2018, Peter Lefort, Impact and Partnership Development Officer at University of Exeter (developing the SW Climate Action Network) and Andy Goldring, Permaculture Association CEO, and ‘Our Future Leeds City Hub Coordinator’.